4 Ways to Stretch Your Meat Dollar

 - Stuffed veggies (bell peppers, zucchini, tomatoes and more!)

 I know bone broths and organ meats can be scary and intimidating.
 That's totally normal!
-Most of us didn't grow up eating them so of course we're going to be wary of such strong flavors!
-But bone broths and organ meats are the place where you get absolutely unbeatable nutrition for a great price.
-They also have some important amino acids that help balance out eating muscle meats.
+Most of us didn't grow up eating them so of course we're going to be wary of such strong flavors, But bone broths and organ meats are the place where you get absolutely unbeatable nutrition for a great price.
+They also have some important amino acids that help balance out the muscle meats.
 Bone broths and organ meats were overwhelming for me, too, but I promise once you learn how to cook them, your pocketbook and your health will thank you.

 Bones should be roasted and simmered to make stock, which, when made properly, repairs the lining of our stomach and intestines.
 Many people are suffering from allergies that may be caused by a leaky gut.
 Bone Broth (or Stock) has an unbeatable flavor as a base for soups and gravies.
 I'll post soon on how to make broth.

 Organ meats are an incredible source of vitamin A, which is probably why they have such a strong flavor that Americans aren't used to.
 You can whip up a delicious meal with organ meats in under 30 minutes.
 First caramelize an onion in butter, slice the organs to about 1/3" thick, brown each side on low for a minute or so, then add the onion, a generous pinch of salt, brandy or other alcohol, and cream or milk.
 Use just enough liquid to cover the solids.
 Simmer on a very low heat for 5-10 minutes.
 Serve over a slice of garlic bread or a grain.
 Revel in your cultured ways and enjoy!